NoczCore/WebBoilerplate/README.md

 - ``config.babel`` [Babel options](https://babeljs.io/docs/usage/options/)
 - ``config.es6transpiler`` [ES6-module-transpiler](https://github.com/ryanseddon/gulp-es6-module-transpiler)

+**When the path is absolute, the base is the main dir.**

 ###Add CSS, JS, Image dir, or a copy
 You just have to add an object in CSS, JS, copy or images array in ``config.paths.sources``.

 ####Examples:
 ```
 {
-  src: 'css/app.css' // The source file to be compiled, relative to config.paths.src (Required)
+  src: 'css/app.css' // The source file to be compiled, relative to config.paths.src or absolute to the main dir
+  (Required)
-  dest: 'css/' // The destination of compiled files, relative to config.paths.compiled.base (Optional)
+  dest: 'css/' // The destination of compiled files, relative to config.paths.compiled.base (When is css, js or
+  images, is relative to default path for this type)
+   or
+  absolute
+   to the main dir (Optional)
   name: 'style' // The compiled filename, no contain extension (Optional)
 }
 ```